Parián de los Japones: An Overview

 A masterful mix of period appropriate language and song juxtaposed with modern iconic pop.

-Dialogue will be historically accurate Tagalog, Japanese and Spanish.
+Dialogue will be historically accurate Japanese, Spanish, and Tagalog.

 Music